 #2.
 Easton Pro X

-Our runner-up for the best chest protector for Baseball catchers
+Our runner up choice for the best chest protector for baseball catchers

 While providing excellent protection, the Easton Pro X also scores high marks for being lightweight and breathable, yet durable, able to take a beating on the field season after season.

 The double layer foam in the chest protector is "low rebound", and the silicone grips over the abs help to reduce ball spin when blocking.
 These are great features and are especially helpful for blocking.